CoderJeffrey/SWE-Summer2023-Internships-CANADA/README.md

 # Canadian Tech Internships for Summer 2023 💼
 This is the updated the Crowdsourced list of Canadian tech companies that are hiring SWE interns for Summer 2023 that are interested in SWE.

+As a side note, we know a lot of internation care about the sponsorship issue of internship, so we list an added column to discuss about the Sponsorship Availability for every posting.

 Never too early to get started in your search!
 Thanks to [elaine-zheng](https://github.com/elaine-zheng/summer2020internships) and Jennifer Dryden who made a similar document for the US/Canada for formatting inspiration.

 ⚡️ Application openings are based on previous years information and may not apply to this years applications.